k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 ## Multi Secrets Management Providers and Instances Support

-You can use several secrets management services on the same Fabric by setting and activating them at the config.ini.
+You can use several secrets management services on the same Fabric by setting and activating them in the config.ini file.

 ### Multi Secrets Management Providers

-Different secrets management providers might be used by your organization, where data resources credentials are set in different providers.
+Different secrets management providers may be used by your organization, where data resources credentials are set in different providers.
 Fabric then is required to access different providers' services to acquire the secrets.

 To use it: